OpenZeppelin/defender-as-code/README.md

 ## Setup

-This plugin allows you to define Actions, Sentinels, Notifications, Relayers, Contracts, Policies and Secrets declaratively from a `serverless.yml` and provision them via the CLI using `serverless deploy`.
+This plugin allows you to define Actions, Monitors, Notifications, Relayers, Contracts, Policies and Secrets declaratively from a `serverless.yml` and provision them via the CLI using `serverless deploy`.
 An example template below with an action, a relayer, a policy and a single relayer API key defined:

 ```yaml
 service: defender-serverless-template